R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 Finished.
 ---------

 You're done!
-You just need to pack it into a vpk with the vpk tool (for our gun mod, we'd repack to ``englishclient_mp_common.pak000_dir.vpk``), and put it into a northstar mod.
+You just need to pack it into a vpk with a vpk tool (for our gun mod, we'd repack to ``englishclient_mp_common.pak000_dir.vpk``), and put the vpk into a Northstar mod inside a ``vpk`` folder.

 Help with repacking `here <https://noskill.gitbook.io/titanfall2/intro/duction/vpk-packpack>`_, and help with Northstar mods `here <https://r2northstar.readthedocs.io/en/latest/guides/gettingstarted.html>`_.

 Making your Skin Animated
 -------------------------

-To add animation functionality, all we need to do is add a proxie and change our albedo vtf.
+To add animation functionality, all we need to do is add a Proxie; which is just a modifier inside a ``.vmt``, and change our albedo vtf texture.

-Create a .vtf texture with multiple frames imported to one .vtf texture.
-Put it as ``"$basecolor"``.
+You need to create a .vtf texture with multiple frames imported to one .vtf texture, that's your animated texture.
+You can do this with `VTFEdit`_.
+Then assign the texture in ``$basetexture``.

 At the bottom of your vmt but before the ``}``, add this:
 ::